 - George II was the last British monarch to lead an army into battle, which he did at the Battle of Dettingen in 1743.

 - George II’s relationship with his heir apparent and son, Frederick, Prince of Wales, became hateful, similar to George II’s relationship with his father.
 George II eventually banished Frederick.
-Moreover, when the Queen was ill, George II would not let Frederick visit his dying mother.
-The hate George II felt towards Frederick is also aptly demonstrated by the remarks he made after Frederick died from a burst abscess in his lung: “I lost my eldest son, — but I am glad of it.”
+Moreover, when the Queen was ill, George II would not let Frederick visit his own dying mother.
+The hate George II felt towards his son Frederick is also aptly demonstrated by the remarks he made after Frederick died from a burst abscess in his lung: “I lost my eldest son, — but I am glad of it.”

 - Because of George II’s reputation for meanness, it came as a great surprise to the public when upon his wife’s death his grief became universally known, and he “showed a tenderness of which the world thought him before utterly incapable.”

 - George William Frederick, later George III, was born two months premature in 1738.
 He was immediately baptized because it was thought he would not survive.
 However, he lived until he was 81 years old and is recognized as one of Britain’s longest rulers, reigning from October 1760 to January 1820.

 - George III was known to be extremely affectionate to his children and would gently tap on their apartment doors at five in the morning to inquiry how they slept.

 - King George III suffered from mental illness and was said to display “incessant loquacity,” resulting in him often speaking with a foaming mouth.